 These changes are robust and reproducible and occur within days following intravenous administration of adriamycin.
 They are accompanied by impaired kidney function as shown by marked increases in urine albumin excretion, uACR and uPCR.
 Mice treated with adriamycin also develop interstitial and glomerular kidney fibrosis.

 We have validated the adriamycin-induced nephropathy mouse model using enalapril, an angiotensin-converting enzyme (ACE) inhibitor approved for the treatment of chronic kidney disease and diabetic nephropathy.

 Enalapril improved the plasma, urinary and histological end-points of renal disease and also the kidney fibrosis which develops in the adriamycin-induced nephropathy model.
 These results demonstrate the usefulness of the adriamycin-induced nephropathy model to assess the efficacy of new drugs to treat chronic kidney disease.

-Enalapril decreased the increase in urinary albumin/creatine ratio and urinary protein/creatine ratio induced by Adriamycin
+Enalapril decreased the increase in urinary albumin/creatinine ratio and urinary protein/creatinine ratio induced by Adriamycin

 Enalapril also reduces the increase in uACR and uPCR when administration begins over a week after adriamycin ie after the kidney damage had developed.

 Get in touch to learn more about the adriamycin-induced nephropathy mouse model of chronic kidney disease.

 For more details or information on how we can support your project please complete the contact form.